Boumoula/ResumeDigest/README.md

-# CVDigest: NLP-Powered Resume Analysis Tool
+# ResumeDigest: NLP-Powered Resume Analysis Tool

-CVDigest is a tool designed for HR professionals to automate the extraction of relevant information from resume (CV) files in PDF format.
+ResumeDigest is a tool designed for HR professionals to automate the extraction of relevant information from resume (CV) files in PDF format.
 It uses a Named Entity Recognition (NER) model based on Transformer architectures to identify and extract structured data from unstructured documents.

 ## Features